 Some liquid tanks are divided into several smaller tanks by bulkheads.
 When loading and unloading the smaller tanks, the driver must pay attention to weight distribution.
-Do not put too much weight on the front or rear of the vehicle.
+Don't put too much weight on the front or rear of the vehicle.